typestack/class-transformer/README.md

 ## Type casting

 By default typescript emits types metadata and we can infer how to cast them.
-But `Boolead` works not as expected
+But `Boolean` works not as expected

 ```typescript
 Boolean('false') === true